 - Are truly one of a kind and effortlessly timeless.

-Whether based upon or even incorporating cherished family heirloom jewellery, or the desire to create new family collections – modern love stories and vintage details were encapsulated into engagement ring trends in Perth, Australia and worldwide.
+Whether based upon or even incorporating cherished family heirloom jewellery, or the desire to create new family collections – modern love stories and vintage details were encapsulated into the newest trends in engagement rings in Perth, Australia and worldwide.

 Petite side stones